Blood derived material biobank

-BPRC has a large collection of DNA, RNA, serum and B cell lines of animals of our breeding colonies of
+BPRC has a large collection of serum, DNA / RNA samples and B cell lines of animals, of different genders and ages, from our breeding colonies of:

 - Rhesus macaques (Macaca mulatta)